apita1423/cosmoschronicles_pp5/README.md

 - I relied on CI's Moments Walkthrough for the bases of the project with the additon of Chronicles(News) and Events.

+* <strong>Note</strong> Chronicles and News was used due to not wanting to confuse News for New.
+I should have named everything Chronicles, but I was well into the project when I realised.

 ### Content

 - Content in bios, posts, and comments were done by me.
 ChatGPT was used for the content in the About Us, Events, and News pages.

 ### Media

 Images have been sourced from Pexel, NASA Photojournal Images, Canva, and images from the News section came from the Sky and Telescope site.
+Chocolate Cake image came from one of my co-workers testing the site.

 Images sourced from NASA Photojournal library.